Jaimecclin/cvs-pluging-vscode-ext/README.md

 <img src="/resources/cvs_logo_color.jpg" alt="logo" width="200" height="200"/>
 </p>

 CVS is an old but powerful version control software.
-Honestly, it's a bit out-of-date and young people are not quite familiar with it.
-If you're such an unfortunate guy and you have to use it in your working environment, this extension will have your back.
-You can easily acquire `Visual Studio Code` style `diff` instead of incomprehensible `CVS diff`.
-Hope you like it!
+Honestly, it's a bit out-of-date and young people are not quite familiar with it. :frowning_face: If you're such an unfortunate guy :pleading_face: and you have to use it in your working environment, this extension will have your back.:call_me_hand: You can easily acquire `Visual Studio Code` style `diff` instead of incomprehensible `CVS diff`.
+Hope you like it!:v:

 **Important**